Green Initiatives around Charleston

 Below, we highlight some of these people and provide links to a number of websites where you can learn more about our local green movement.
 This is by no means a comprehensive list.
 We’ll highlight other individuals and initiatives in the future.

-Charleston Mayor, Joe Riley, was among the first of more than 200 US mayors representing more than 100 million Americans to sign the Kyoto accords on global warming.
+Charleston's long-time Mayor, Joe Riley, was among the first of more than 200 US mayors representing more than 100 million Americans to sign the Kyoto accords on global warming.
 Signers to the Kyoto accords pledged to reduce CO2 emissions by 7 percent of 1990 levels by the year 2012.
-Charleston is making progress toward that goal by implementing measures such as using less wasteful vehicles for municipal services, installing more efficient streetlights, enhancing the efficiency of heating and air conditioning systems, and installing low flow water devices in city buildings.
-Riley recently formed the Green Committee to provide leadership promoting a prosperous, environmentally sustainable community and to inspire individuals and organizations to take actions that help make Charleston a model of healthy and ecologically sustainable living.
-As a member of the Pew Oceans Commission, Mayor Riley is also actively involved in promoting sustainable management of our marine environments.
+Charleston has made progress toward that goal by implementing measures such as using less wasteful vehicles for municipal services, installing more efficient streetlights, enhancing the efficiency of heating and air conditioning systems, and installing low flow water devices in city buildings.
+Riley formed the Green Committee to provide leadership promoting a prosperous, environmentally sustainable community and to inspire individuals and organizations to take actions that help make Charleston a model of healthy and ecologically sustainable living.
+As a member of the Pew Oceans Commission, Mayor Riley was actively involved in promoting sustainable management of our marine environments.
 Riley told the commission that with half the U.S. population living along the coast and millions more visiting each year, “we are loving our coasts to death.”

 In 1999, Jim Augustin and John Knott founded The Sustainability Institute in 1999 to promote healthy and environmentally sound practices for home building and renovation.
 The institute’s demonstration model home, The GreenHouse, in North Charleston is a 1940’s era house that was renovated and retrofitted to create a real-world example of sustainable living.
 The institute provides community education through workshops and special programs.
 Bryan Cordell is the Executive Director for the institute.
 Get more information at their website.